 You won’t be the first graduate to join the company, and you are likely to be part of a large group, filling one of any number of highly competitive and coveted positions.
-To gain a place you often need to demonstrate high academic ability as the entry requirements can be demanding.
+To gain a place you often need to demonstrate high academic ability and sometimes considerable work expereince.
 In return you will usually be offered a competitive salary, a stable working environment and a secure position for your training period.
-You will be enrolling on a set training programme designed to develop the commercial skills that you will require in order to succeed.
+You will likely be enrolling onto a set training programme designed to develop the commercial and/or technical skills that you will require in order to succeed.
 There will be a number of other graduates in a similar position for you to work alongside and this is likely to result in a supportive, sociable working environment.

 2. Options for training

 Graduate scheme training programmes typically last for around 2 years in length and during that time you’re likely to have the opportunity to work in different departments of the business that relate to your chosen field.
 This is a great opportunity for you to discover what you most enjoy, and what you’re best at, enabling you to choose a more specific career path at the end of your training period.
 You may also benefit from being paired with an experienced one- to-one mentor who can show you the ropes, a truly invaluable experience.
 It is also common for employers to support your professional development and many provide funding for you to study towards a professional qualification.